 A short note on flow

-Flow is a concept that is everywhere even if we don’t explicitly acknowledge it.
-The fundamental reason why we engage in problem-solving is that we part from the assumption that something is stuck, not flowing, or operating in a way it shouldn’t be.
-The concept I’m calling the science of flow” is, in simple words, the formal examination of why things don’t go as planned, don’t work, or don’t cooperate with our purposes.
-It’s a notion that’s been present throughout human history and applies universally.
-However, it wasn’t until the Industrial Revolution that some curious individuals began to study its inner workings and develop methods to improve the smooth movement of components, individuals, and operations within organizations.
-Understanding flow is crucial today because as our systems and organizations become more complex and face greater uncertainty they are required to adapt and grow.
-Additionally, when flow is achieved:
+Flow is a concept that permeates every aspect of life, even if we don’t always acknowledge it explicitly.
+The primary reason we engage in problem-solving is the assumption that something is stuck, not flowing, or operating correctly.
+What I refer to as the science of flow” is, simply put, the formal examination of why things don’t go as planned, don’t work, or fail to align with our goals.
+This notion has been present throughout human history and applies universally.
+However, it wasn’t until the Industrial Revolution that inquisitive individuals began formulating its intricacies and developing methods to enhance the smooth movement of components, individuals, and operations within organizations.
+Understanding flow is crucial today because as our systems and organizations become more complex and face greater uncertainty, they are required to adapt and grow.

 …service is consistent and reliable,